-This report summarizes the environmental status of Ames Laboratory for calendar year 2009.
+This report summarizes the environmental status of Ames Laboratory for calendar year 2011.
 It includes descriptions of the Laboratory site, its mission, the status of its compliance with applicable environmental regulations, its planning and activities to maintain compliance, and a comprehensive review of its environmental protection, surveillance and monitoring activities.

 Ames Laboratory is located on the campus of Iowa State University (ISU) and occupies 12 buildings owned by the Department of Energy (DOE).
-See the Laboratory's Web page at www.external.ameslab.gov for locations and Laboratory overview.
+See the Laboratory's Webpage for locations and Laboratory overview.
 The Laboratory also leases space in ISU owned buildings.

-In 2009, the Laboratory accumulated and disposed of waste under U.S. Environmental Protection Agency (EPA) issued generator numbers.
+In 2011, the Laboratory accumulated and disposed of waste under U.S. Environmental Protection Agency (EPA) issued generator numbers.
 All waste is handled according to all applicable EPA, State, Local regulations and DOE Orders.
 In 2006 the Laboratory reduced its generator status from a Large Quantity Generator (LQG) to a Small Quantity Generator (SQG).
 EPA Region VII was notified of this change.